Ghadames

-The indigenous language of Ghadames is Ghadamès, a Berber language.

 Ghadamès, known as 'the pearl of the desert', stands in an oasis.
-It is one of the oldest pre-Saharan cities and an outstanding example of a traditional settlement.
-Its domestic architecture is characterized by a vertical division of functions: the ground floor used to store supplies; then another floor for the family, overhanging covered alleys that create what is almost an underground network of passageways; and, at the top, open-air terraces reserved for the women.
+It is one of the oldest pre-Saharan cities and an example of a traditional settlement.
+Its domestic architecture is characterized by a vertical division of functions: the ground floor used to store supplies; the first floor is for the family, overhanging covered alleys that create what is almost an underground network of passageways; and, at the top, open-air terraces reserved for the women.

 Geography

 Ghadames lies roughly 462 km to the southwest of Tripoli, near the borders with Algeria and Tunisia.
 Ghadames borders Illizi Province, Algeria and Tataouine Governorate, Tunisia.

 The oasis has a population of around 10,000, mainly Berbers.
 The old part of the town, which is surrounded by a city wall, has been declared a UNESCO World Heritage site.
 Each of the seven clans that used to live in this part of the town had its own district, of which each had a public place where festivals could be held.